zrodevkaan/RepluggedPlugins/plugins/dev.kaan.Timezones/README.md

-# BetterGifs
+# Timezones

-- Allows you to copy link url and sources before sending it!
+- Allows you to set timezones locally for each user